sedc-codecademy/mkwd12-js-06-nodejsadv/G1/homework/homework3.md

 ## Before you send it...
 * Don't forget to test your api with Postman.
-* Don't forget to add a .gitignore file to your project and add /node_modules to it.
+* Don't forget to add a .gitignore file to your project and add /node_modules and /dist to it.
 * Don't forget to send the postman collection with your homework! (instructions on how to do this in the root instructions.md file)